 The Loan Fund is a noncontributory fund used to account for and administer loans to participants.
 Each participant may apply to JP Morgan Retirement Plan Services (the "Recordkeeper") for a loan against the 401(k) portion of that participant's account.
 The maximum amount which may be borrowed by the participant is limited to the lesser of (a) \$50,000 or (b) 50% of the 401(k) portion of such participant's account at the time of such loan.
-The term of these loans generally shall not exceed the earlier of five years or such participant's termination of service, and in certain circumstances, greater than five years as defined in the Plan document.
+The term of these loans generally shall not exceed five years, and in certain circumstances, greater than five years as defined in the Plan document.
+If a participant's employment terminates for any reason and no payment is made by the end of the second quarter following the last payment date, the loan balances will be deemed distributed and become taxable income to the participant.
+Participants may continue to make loan repayments after termination of employment under procedures established by the Plan administrator.

 Loans are processed by the Recordkeeper upon approval of the application.
 The Plan Sponsor has determined that loans shall bear interest equal to the Prime Rate as of the preceding month's close plus 1%.
-Loan rates on outstanding loans ranged from 4.25% to 9.25% during 2012 and from 4.25% to 10.5% during 2011 with maturities ranging from 1/1/2013 to 8/10/2022.
+Loan rates on outstanding loans ranged from 4.25% to 9.25% during both 2013 and 2012 with maturities ranging from 1/1/2014 to 9/11/2023.